Last Updated on 2 years by soonxindisplay

 Be aware of where you “lead” shoppers

-There’s quite a bit of debate about whether or not retailers should lead customers in a clockwise or counter-clockwise fashion inside their stores.
+There’s much debate about whether retailers should lead customers clockwise or counterclockwise inside their stores.

-On one hand, some claim that since most people are right-handed, they instinctively turn to the right and explore the store in a counter-clockwise direction.
+On the one hand, some claim that since most people are right-handed, they instinctively turn to the right and explore the store counterclockwise.

-However, other studies indicate that shopper direction has more to do with their vehicle traffic patterns.
-Consumers in the UK and Australia for instance, drive on the left side of the road so they tend to explore stores in a clockwise manner while consumers from right-hand driving countries like the US usually turn right when they enter a shop.
+However, other studies indicate that shopper direction has more to do with vehicle traffic patterns.
+For instance, consumers in the UK and Australia drive on the left side of the road, so they tend to explore stores clockwise, while consumers from right-hand driving countries like the US usually turn right when they enter a shop.

 So which shopping direction theory should you believe?
-It looks like there is stronger evidence supporting the theory about driving behavior.
-As Herb Sorensen, author of inside the mind of the Shopper noted:
+It looks like there is more substantial evidence supporting the idea of driving behavior.
+As Herb Sorensen, author of inside the mind of the Shopper, noted:

-The pattern of movement in the supermarket is counterclockwise in the United States, but PathTracker studies in the UK, Australia, and Japan show a much greater tendency for shoppers to move in a clockwise pattern there… traffic patterns in the store may also be affected by vehicle traffic patterns outside.
-In these small studies, we noted that in countries with right-hand driving, where traffic circles move in a clockwise pattern, shoppers in stores may be more comfortable moving in the same direction.
+The pattern of movement in the supermarket is counterclockwise in the United States.
+Still, PathTracker studies in the UK, Australia, and Japan show a much greater tendency for shoppers to move in a clockwise pattern there… traffic patterns in the store may also be affected by vehicle traffic patterns outside.
+In these small studies, we noted that in countries with right-hand driving, where traffic circles move clockwise, shoppers in stores might be more comfortable moving in the same direction.

 Our recommendation?
 Test out the theory for yourself.
-If you find that your customers do indeed follow the country’s vehicle patterns, then you’ll know where to place new arrivals and other inviting elements.
+If you find that your customers follow the country’s vehicle patterns, you’ll know where to place new arrivals and other inviting elements.

 Developing Creative Ways to Cross Merchandise

-Cross merchandising tips are subtle but effective ways to increase basket sizes and order values.
-The practice promotes product discovery and entices shoppers to look at items that complement what they’re already buying.
+Cross-merchandising tips are subtle but effective ways to increase basket sizes and order values.
+The practice promotes product discovery and entices shoppers to look at items that complement what they already buy.

-- Products from different categories are displayed together at one place.
+- Products from different categories are displayed together in one place.

-- Informing the customer of the various options available, that could complement their product.
+- Informing the customer of the various options that could complement their product.

 - Improving the consumer’s shopping experience and saving them time.

-Other examples of creative and effective cross merchandising tips include:
+Other examples of creative and practical cross-merchandising tips include:

-Rochester, N.Y.-based Wegmans Food Markets’ table in the produce department featuring chopped bagged escarole and canned white beans for a vegetarian dinner.
+Rochester, N.Y.-based Wegmans Food Markets’ table in the produce department features chopped bagged escarole and canned white beans for a vegetarian dinner.

-Guido’s Fresh Marketplace, a specialty supermarket with two locations in Berkshire County, Mass., creating an eye-catching display of imported pasta and sauces near a self-serve antipasto bar.
+Guido’s Fresh Marketplace, a specialty supermarket with two locations in Berkshire County, Mass., creates an eye-catching display of imported pasta and sauces near a self-serve antipasto bar.

 Feed the Senses

 What’s in it for customers?
 Tell them.
 Use powerful, sales-enabling signage to display the advantages of buying the product.
-Present three bullet points that tell customers why they need the product or how their life will become easier because of the product.
-Remember, you’re not writing an essay but rather a headline, powerful bullet points, and possibly a price proposition.
+Present three bullet points that tell customers why they need the product or how their life will become more accessible because of the product.
+Remember, you’re not writing an essay but a headline, strong bullet points, and possibly a price proposition.
 By telling a story, you help the customer better understand the product and enable the buying decision.

 A display may lack a worded sign or an educational sign.
-That’s perfectly fine; as long as there’s still a story, the sign can speak for itself.
-For example, lifestyle graphics are very popular in telling the story.
+That’s perfectly fine; the character can speak for itself if there’s still a story.
+For example, lifestyle graphics are trendy in telling the story.
 No words, but the image speaks volumes.
-If you need to learn more about the Poster Graphic design for the store, just click HERE for more.
+If you need to learn more about the Poster Graphic design for the store, click HERE for more.

 Freshen up your displays regularly

 Organize store shelves to make them more appealing to consumers.
-Built-in photo reports, barcode product searches, and automated data entry are the essential tools designed to control the product’s location, the number of facings and prices, and make sure that there are no gaps between products on the shelf.
+Built-in photo reports, barcode product searches, and automated data entry are the essential tools designed to control the product’s location, the number of facings, and prices and ensure no gaps between products on the shelf.

 Some retailers might change their displays as often as once a week.
-In extreme cases, some would even suggest changing displays once a day.
-During the holiday season, for example, you’ll want to keep your displays as fresh and exciting as possible to convey timely promotions and capitalize on the gift-giving frenzy.
+In extreme cases, some would even suggest changing exhibitions once a day.
+During the holiday season, for example, you’ll want to keep your shows as fresh and exciting as possible to convey timely promotions and capitalize on the gift-giving frenzy.

-Primarily, you should consider changing your display if you’ve noticed that sales have dropped significantly compared to when it was first rolled out.
+Primarily, you should consider changing your display if you’ve noticed that sales had dropped significantly compared to when it was first rolled out.
 Other signs it’s time to refresh your display include:

 - Your display is damaged.